ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 search area has a single element (when $\mathit{start}=\mathit{end}$).
 Or when it has two elements.
 Does it calculate $\mathit{mid}$ correctly and yield correct result in these cases?

-In this particular implementation we use inclusive indexes, both $\mathit{start}$ and $\mathit{end}$ are inside the area.
+In this particular implementation we use inclusive indices, both $\mathit{start}$ and $\mathit{end}$ are inside the area.
 Another common option is to have $\mathit{start}$ be inclusive, and $\mathit{end}$ exclusive (so the starting interval is $(0,\mathit{arr.size})$).